Controlled Demolition, Inc.: Old Sunshine Skyway Bridge

 In 1990, the FDOT awarded a bid to Hardaway Company (owner of Controlled Demolition, Inc.) to demolish all steel and concrete sections of the old Sunshine Skyway spans.
 The scope of the project required that all underwater piles and piers, and surface roadway, girders, and beams, be dismantled.
 Special care had to be taken in removing underwater bridge elements near the channel, and the central portion of the original bridge had to be removed in one piece to minimize closure of the only approach to the busy Port of Tampa.
 Most of the concrete material was used to create an artificial reef near the southbound approach of the old bridge, which was converted into a long pier for newly created Skyway Fishing Pier State Park.
 Unused approaches to the original spans were demolished in 2008.

 Alfred P. Murrah Building, Oklahoma City

+The Alfred P. Murrah Federal Building being demolished on May 23, 1995, over a month after the incident.

 On May 23, 1995, the firm was responsible for the demolition of the Alfred P. Murrah Federal Building after its bombing on April 19, 1995.